 ‘Tis the season to start thinking about all those holiday get-togethers!
 Particularly the infamously embarrassing work holiday party.

 Depending on your job, this can mean a variety of things.
-(And let’s also admit that with COVID-19 still raging, it may look very different this year, if it happens at all!)

 Let’s say that your party is still on and you’re planning to attend.